Possible seizure triggers

 What to do during the seizure

 - Stay calm and track the time.
-Make sure the person is safe vefore answering the questions on this handout
+Make sure the person is safe before answering the questions on this handout.

 - Stay with the person until the seizure stops or until they are awake again.